-This section relates to the Economic press conference activity.
-Listed below is each question and its correct answer.
+This section relates to the Economic press conference activity in the CD-ROM.
+Listed below is each question that appears on the CD-ROM and its correct answer.
 Teachers may use the "Further Explanation" tips to enrich class discussion about the correct answers.